Climate Action

 (GRI 3-3c., GRI 3-3d., GRI 3-3e., GRI 3-3f)

 The impacts of climate change have intensified on a global scale.
 In response, OR recognizes these challenges and has integrated climate action into its long-term strategic goals under the OR 2030 Goals, specifically within the Healthy Environment dimension.
-OR has established a climate change management approach aligned with the Task Force on Climate-related Financial Disclosures (TCFD) framework.
-This includes the appointment of a dedicated climate governance body, the formulation of strategic action plans, risk assessment and management, as well as the establishment of targets and relevant performance indicators.
+OR has established a climate change management approach aligned with the Task Force on Climate-related Financial Disclosures (TCFD) standards and guidelines, comprised of four core pillars: Governance, Strategy, Risk Management, and Metrics and Targets.

 Climate Change Governance